saul/cvar-unhide-s2/cvarlist.md

 snd_break_on_start_soundevent | sv, cl, rep, cheat | Default: <br>Use to debug break on any soundevent that is started matching this name snd_cast | cheat | Casts a ray and starts a sound event where the ray hits.
 The sound event will retrigger periodically if cl_snd_cast_retrigger is set.
 The sound event will clear previous snd_cast events if cl_snd_cast_clear is set.
 Usage: snd_cast &lt;eventname&gt; \[&lt;retrigger time&gt;\] \[&lt;max distance&gt;\].
 Arguments that are specified will become defaults for the remainder of the session. snd_compare_KV_convert | devonly | Default: false<br>
-snd_compare_soundevents | cheat | Compare the compiled and loaded contents of 2 soundevents.
-snd_cs_duck_reverb | devonly, cl | One shot trigger to duck reverb for a few seconds. snd_deathcamera_volume | cl, a, release | Default: 0.16<br>Volume of Deathcam Timers snd_delay_sound_ms_max | devonly | Default: 40<br>Sound device synchronization max delay (ms)
+snd_compare_soundevents | devonly, cheat | Compare the compiled and loaded contents of 2 soundevents. snd_cs_duck_reverb | devonly, cl | One shot trigger to duck reverb for a few seconds. snd_deathcamera_volume | cl, a, release | Default: 0.16<br>Volume of Deathcam Timers snd_delay_sound_ms_max | devonly | Default: 40<br>Sound device synchronization max delay (ms)